 “Why do the zucchinis fall off my plants?”

 This is a common question I hear as a Master Gardener each year.
-A gardener will discover small zucchinis on their plants and excitedly start looking at recipes to use for their coming garden bounty.
+A gardener will discover small zucchinis on their plants and excitedly start looking at recipes to use for their bounty.
 But then, the worst thing happens: those little zucchinis fall off the plant and shrivel up.
 What the hey?

-zucchinisThe amazing thing about these plants is that they’ll start growing a small squash, but if the attached flower isn’t pollinated, the squash will meet with the above fate.
+The amazing thing about these plants is that they’ll start growing a small squash.
+But if the attached flower isn’t pollinated, the squash will meet with the above fate.

 Oftentimes, pollinators (primarily bees) won’t be out and about in the chilly and/or rainy weather.
 If the plant starts blooming and no pollinators are around to work their magic, you won’t get any squash.